madcitymultimedia/akismet.dart/doc/usage/comment_check.md

 Future<CheckResult> Client.checkComment(Comment comment)
 ```

-!!! tip "Testing your data"
-    It is important to test Akismet with a significant amount of real, live data in order to draw any conclusions on accuracy.
+It is important to [test Akismet](testing.md) with a significant amount of real, live data in order to draw any conclusions on accuracy.
 Akismet works by comparing content to genuine spam activity happening right now (and this is based on more than just the content itself),
 so artificially generating spam comments is not a viable approach.

+See the [Akismet API documentation](https://akismet.com/development/api/#comment-check) for more information.

 ## Parameters